eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 ## Introduction

+Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness.
+Which it has under very specific and arguably unrealistic conditions.

 For this discussion, it's worth being explicit about the definition of the three most commonly discussed voting systems we will be referencnig: plurality (our current system, also called PV), ranked choice voting (RCV), and approval voting (AV).

 - **Plurality**: Each voter votes for one candidate.
 The candidate with the most votes wins.